tin-z/tin-z.github.io/_posts/2023-02-18-pymalloc-notes.md

 ## Summary

 Lessons learned:
- - python has different types of memory allocators, one of them is pymalloc (<512byte python objects)
+ - Python has various memory allocators, including pymalloc, which handles Python objects smaller than 512 bytes.
- - pymalloc does manage/view the memory as "arena_i -> pool_j -> block_k"
+ - pymalloc organizes memory into a hierarchy of "arena_i -> pool_j -> block_k".
- - pymalloc does not have heap memory mitigations, except on the address freed which must be in pool addresses range
+ - pymalloc lacks heap memory mitigations, except that freed addresses must be within the range of pool addresses.
- - python embedded C/C++ module should take care to pymalloc for the motive described above
+ - When developing C/C++ modules embedded in Python, it's important to be mindful of pymalloc and its limitations.

 See, it wasn't that hard xD